-The second core defect in this model is that it does not use money in any form, in keeping with modern economics which treats money as an afterthought.
+The second core defect in this model is that it does not use money in any form, in keeping with modern economics which treats money as an afterthought (or as another good to be bartered for).
 But David Ricardo, the father of free trade theory, writing in the 1800s recognized that money had to be taken into account.
-As a result, he adopted Hume’s defective model of international gold flows to make the case for CA. Hume’s model is effectively what amounts to the Quantity Theory of Money (QTM) which I have dismantled and rejected in the earlier essay “Just Measure.”
+As a result, he adopted Hume’s defective model of international gold flows to make the case for CA. Hume’s model is effectively what amounts to the Quantity Theory of Money (QTM) which I have attempted to discredit in the earlier essay “Just Measures.”
 The implication for Ricardo is straight forward.
-He is forced to abandon the very heart of his economic theory–the labor theory of value–and replaces it with a supply-and-demand pricing model.
+He is forced to abandon the very heart of his economic theory–the labor theory of value–and replaces it with a supply-and-demand pricing model (barter derived pricin).
 Ricardo’s chapter “On Foreign Trade” contains the following powerful yet faulty observation: “The quantity of wine which she [Portugal] shall give in exchange for the cloth of England is not determined by the respective quantities of labour devoted to the production of each, as it would be if both commodities were manufactured in England, or both in Portugal.”
 (Ricardo.
 1911.
 82)

 I consider this single sentence by Ricardo as a candidate for the most important sentence ever written in the history of economics, because it represents the intellectual fork in the road which a nation must choose to determine its final economic destiny.
 It either represents the rationale for utter economic destruction or glorious prosperity depending on your reading of it.
 Ultimately, our survival depends on it.